Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Shared Policies.md

 Policies such as [[Pay Code]] policies, sometimes known as *auto-stitching*, it can be reused between [[Template|templates]].
 If a [[Template|template]] import identifies an existing policy that is also in the [[Template|template]] to be imported, the existing policy will be used by the [[Template|template]].
 The old policy will subsequently be transformed into a common policy.
 The WTA Templates Framework Guide includes particular considerations for shared policies.

+Policies between [[template|templates]]. can be shared.
+Certain policies, such as Pay Code policies, must be shared between [[template|templates]].
+If the import identifies an existing policy in the configuration that is also in the [[template]] to be imported, and it makes sense to share that policy rather than creating a new policy with the prefix prepended, the [[template]] will utilize the existing policy.
+The old policy will subsequently be transformed into a common policy.

+### Migrating Shared Policies

+Keeping in mind the information on migrating closed [[template|templates]], shared policies in a locked [[template]] will also transfer.
+These common policies cannot be excluded from a migration.
+If you try to migrate a shared policy but not the full locked [[template]], the migration preview will display an error and identify the policies that cannot be moved.